zeroc-ice/ice/java/README.md

 [Getting started] | [Examples] | [Maven packages] | [Documentation] | [Building from source]

 The [Ice framework] provides everything you need to build networked applications, including RPC, pub/sub, server deployment, and more.

-Ice for Java is the Ice Java implementation.
+Ice for Java is the Java implementation of the Ice framework.
+It includes the latest Slice-to-Java mapping introduced in Ice 3.7.

 ## Sample Code